-Trucker Maintenance Tips – In trucking, the big costs are fuel, equipment, and maintenance.
-So maintenance tips and reminders pay.
+In trucking, the big costs are fuel, equipment, and maintenance.
+So, maintenance tips and reminders pay for themselves.

-Proactive maintenance can also save both time and money by keeping a truck on the right side of the safety regulations and keeping jobs running smooth.
+Proactive maintenance can also save both time and money by keeping a truck on the right side of the safety regulations and keeping jobs running smoothly.

 Make Your Smart Phone Your Assistant